Flame Towers: Illumination

 The Flame Towers are completely covered with LED screens that display the movement of a fire, visible from the furthest points of the city.
 The facades of the three Flame Towers function as large display screens with the use of more than 10,000 high-power LED luminaires, supplied by the Osram subsidiary Traxon Technologies and Vetas Electric Lighting.
 The light show transitions from giant flames, the colours of the Azerbaijani flag, a figure waving a flag, and huge tanks of water being filled.
 Transition times are roughly two minutes.

 In culture

 The buildings are featured in Extreme Engineering, a documentary television series that airs on the Discovery Channel and the Science Channel.
 The episode called "Azerbaijan's Amazing Transformation" was broadcast on 22 April 2011 as part of Season 9.

 The Flame Towers also appeared prominently in trailers before many entries for the Eurovision Song Contest 2012 hosted in Baku (and, in the next 4 years, with the pre song trailer based in the singer's home area, features in the trailer before the Azerbaijan song).

 The towers are also a prominent landmark in the video game Battlefield 4, with the first level of the single player campaign taking place in Baku.
 Additionally, the towers were often shown during coverage of the initial Formula One European Grand Prix held in Baku.

+The towers featured as the second checkpoint in the first series of the BBC reality TV show Race Across the World, also acting as the race’s elimination leg.